Primary school: Theoretical framework of primary school design

 Each country will have a different education system and priorities.
 Schools need to accommodate students, staff, storage, mechanical and electrical systems, support staff, ancillary staff and administration.
 The number of rooms required can be determined from the predicted roll of the school and the area needed.

-According to standards used in the United Kingdom, a general classroom for 30 reception class or infant (Keystage 1) students needs to be 62 m^{2}, or 55 m^{2} for juniors (Keystage 2).
-Examples are given on how this can be configured for a 210 place primary with attached 26 place nursery and two-storey 420 place (two form entry) primary school with attached 26 place nursery.
+According to standards used in the United Kingdom, a general classroom for 30 reception class or infant (Key Stage 1) students needs to be 62 m^{2}, or 55 m^{2} for juniors (Key Stage 2).
+Examples are given on how this can be configured for a 210 place primary with attached 26-place nursery and two-storey 420 place (two form entry) primary school with attached 26 place nursery.

 Building design specifications

 The first taxpayer-funded public school in the United States was in Dedham, Mass.